fernastereo/fokoretail-test/README.md

 8. Optionally you can run the seeders for some data samples adding *--seed* to the above command.
 9. Run your local server with php artisan serve

+## You can watch the app live on: http://3.16.11.70/
+Just register and start to talk with friends.

 ## End Points

 #### Update profile user information